 Tea

-Tea preparation is a simple infusion, but prepared for taste instead of medicinal purposes.
-The amount of herb and steeping time can vary depending on taste.
+Herbal tea preparation is a simple infusion, but prepared for taste rather than medicinal potency.
+The amount of herb and steeping time can vary depending on your preference.
+For a medicinal-strength preparation with specific dosing, see the infusions and decoctions guide.

 - Saucepan or tea kettle